scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * It limits the number of available paths for endhosts such that only 5 path may be available to a given destination.
 This is especially relevant for
   * Multipathing: you may not be able to use more than five path and no great selection of pats on offer .
   * Unusual path policies, such as geofencing, may not be fulfillable by the limited number of paths on offer.
-* It causes a small number of path to carry all traffic to a given destination, see section on "link-load-balancing}}.
+* It causes a small number of path to carry all traffic to a given destination, see {{link-load-balancing}}.
 * It opens the possibility of a DoS attack where a small number of "wormholes", see {{I-D.scion-cp}}, may be selected as "best" and have all traffic routed through them, allowing them to completely block (or greyhole, etc ...) traffic from, or to, a given AS.
-  For example, it seems feasinble that five cleverly located AS in Europe and 5 in Australia could block any traffic between the two (these ASes would need to be core ASes and would probably need to be in their a malitious ISD to be allowed as CORE).
+  For example, it seems feasible that five cleverly located ASes in Europe and 5 in Australia could block any traffic between the two (these ASes would need to be core ASes and would probably need to be in there a malicious ISD to be allowed as CORE).
-  A related question is discussed {{recovering-from-bad-segments}}.
+  A related question is discussed in {{recovering-from-bad-segments}}.

 ## Segment Dissemination